-The Company enters into commodity forward contracts to hedge the commodity price risks arising from its crude oil and other oil products requirements.
-As at 31 December 2020, the notional principal amount of the outstanding commodity forward contracts amounted to P1.2 billion (2019 - P0.5 billion).
-As at 31 December 2020, the fair value of the derivative assets from outstanding commodity forward contracts amounted to P20.4 million (2019 - P3.7 million).
+The Company enters into commodity forward contracts to hedge the commodity price risks arising from its petroleum products requirements.
+As at 31 December 2021, the notional principal amount of the outstanding commodity forward contracts amounted to P2.8 billion (2020 - P1.2 billion).
+As at 31 December 2021, the fair value of the derivative assets from outstanding commodity forward contracts amounted to P53.0 million (2020 - P20.4 million).

-During the year, the Company realized a loss of P461.9 million (2019 - loss of P35.4 million and 2018 - gain of P169.6 million ) from mark-to-market settlement of derivatives which was recognized in other operating income, net in the statements of income (see Note 21).
+During the year, the Company realized a gain of P547.6 million (2020 - loss of P461.9 million and 2019 - loss of P35.4 million) from mark-to-market settlement of derivatives which was recognized in other operating income, net in the statements of income (see Note 21).

-For the year ended 31 December 2020, net fair value changes of the outstanding commodity forward contracts amounting to a gain of P18.2 million (2019 - gain of P33.9 million; 2018 - loss of P258.3 million) was recognized in other operating income, net in the statements of income (see Note 21).
+For the year ended 31 December 2021, net fair value changes of the outstanding commodity forward contracts amounting to a loss of P12.8 million (2020 - gain of P18.2 million; 2019 - gain of P33.9 million) was recognized in other operating income, net in the statements of income (see Note 21).